 Adopt A Rhino

 The Sumatran rhinoceros is one of the most endangered mammals on Earth.
-Perhaps no more than 100 animals survive in small, isolated forest fragments in Indonesia and Malaysia.
+Fewer than 100 animals survive in small, isolated forest fragments in Indonesia.

 The Sumatran Rhino Sanctuary (SRS), a 250-acre complex located within Indonesia’s Way Kambas National Park, Indonesia, is currently home to seven rhinos that are part of an intensively-managed research and breeding program aimed at increasing the Sumatra’s wild rhino population.
 At the sanctuary, the rhinos reside in large, open areas where they can experience a natural rainforest habitat while still receiving state-of-the-art veterinary care and nutrition.